goodpaul6/Tiny/README.md

 I got carried away and wrote a vim-like text editor using this language.
 I wrote all the buffer manipulation and graphics code in C and then exposed an interface for the editor logic.
 Have a look at `examples/notepad`.

+### Multithreaded Web Server Example
+I created a webserver which is capable of handling a large amount of concurrent connections with a variety of web application development utilities (async processing, routing, templating).
+Have a look at `examples/server`.
+I followed golang's "Writing Web Applications" tutorials which guides users through making a wiki and replicated that in tiny.